Svendolin/All-about-AJAX-and-Node.js/readme.md

 _**Each browser has its own JS engine:**_

- * Engine: The engine that executes Javascript in the browser, in Chrome e.g. "V8".
+ * Engine: The engine that executes Javascript in the browser, in Chrome e.g. "V8"

 _**AJAX IS: Stack Functionable / Single threaded / Never blocking / Asynchronous:**_
- * Each function is stacked (stacked) step by step = Javascript goes step by step through them all from the first function to the next. to the next.
+ * Each function is stacked (stacked) step by step = Javascript goes step by step through them all from the first function to the next
 * JS is single threaded = There is only one stack
 * Never-Blocking = It is constantly looped through step by step
 * Asynchronous = We have to wait until the process is executed.
-This varies depending on the content!
-(With Ajax we can work side by side, making requests while processes are happening).
+This varies depending on the content (With Ajax we can work side by side, making requests while processes are happening)

 _**What is a FETCH?**_